carpentries-incubator/scons-novice/episodes/02-sconscript-files.md

   environment.
 - `#` denotes a *comment*.
 Any text from `#` to the end of the line is ignored by SCons but could be very helpful for anyone reading your SConstruct file.
+- `env.Command` is the generic task definition class used by SCons.
+Note that the task is defined inside a construction environment we created earlier.
+If there were more than one construction environment available, additional tasks could use unique, task specific, construction environments.
 - `isles.dat` is a [target](../learners/reference.md#target), a file to be
   created, or built.
 - `books/isles.txt` is a [source](../learners/reference.md#source), also called a